The Khmer Rouge, Preah Vihear Temple and the Dangrek Mountains.

 On the way, our driver told us that the Cambodian army had banned Thais from visiting Preah Vihear, due to recent political conflicts.
 He then advised my wife, who is Thai, to lie about her nationality.
 “It’ll be no problem,” he said.

-I advised my wife to NOT lie about her nationality, just in case it was discovered and she was dumped for a few years in a Cambodian jail as yet another Thai spy.
+Given that the Cambodian army were heavily dug in around the mountain and it was all looking so serious that I didn’t even dare stop to take photos near the mountain because of the presence of the military, I advised my wife to NOT lie about her nationality, just in case it was discovered and she was dumped for a few years in a Cambodian jail as yet another Thai spy.

 So I went up to visit Preah Vihear on my own, and she sat waiting for me, being outrageously ripped off for basic food and drink at a restaurant near the ticket office.